 - All candidates and supervising teachers must read the current guide carefully. - Students and supervising teachers must have a clear understanding of the current requirements for the Film Extended Essay. - The phrase "in-depth investigation" as stated in the Guide is absolutely essential in guiding the choice of topic and the research question.
-Careful choice of topic and question is vitally important. - All candidates and teachers should read the latest subject report and follow most carefully the recommendations and comments therein. - Supervisors must complete the report on the inside of the cover sheet.
-It is a requirement that this be completed.
-It is most helpful is this report is as full as possible.
+Careful choice of topic and question is vitally important. - All candidates and teachers should read the latest subject report and follow most carefully the recommendations and comments therein.

+- Supervisors must complete the report on the inside of the cover sheet.
+It is a requirement, not optional that this be completed.
+It is most helpful when this report is as full as possible.
 This is where reference to the Viva should be made. - An average of 4-5 hours of supervision should be undertaken.
-Some candidates had less than half an hour with no explanation given. - Supervisors should make it clear to candidates that the film Extended Essay is not to be approached simply from the point of view of a film fan or general consumer of film. - Candidates should be guided away from titles that seem to have a descriptive or simple narrative default.

-- Easy marks were lost on basic formal requirements.
+Some candidates had less than half an hour with no explanation given: a few claim to have spent over 15 hours of supervision. - Supervisors should make it clear to candidates that the film Extended Essay is not to be approached simply from the point of view of a film fan or general consumer of film. - Candidates should be guided away from titles that seem to have a descriptive or simple narrative default. - Easy marks were lost on basic formal requirements.
 These are clearly set out in the Guide. - Referencing skills need to purposeful and consistent. - The marking criteria should be made available to candidates so that they are fully aware of what is expected of them. - Candidates should limit the number of films for study to allow for an appropriate depth of analysis.
 However, a study of a single film does not always allow for a full context to be discussed.
-In general, a study of two to three films would be appropriate. - Special care should be undertaken when advising candidates who choose a Film Extended Essay but have not studied film.
-They should be particularly aware of Criteria D, F, G and H. These seem to cause the greatest of difficulties with non-film candidates.
+In general, a study of two to four films would be appropriate. - Special care should be undertaken when advising candidates who choose a Film Extended Essay but have not studied film.
+They should be particularly aware of Criteria D, F, G and H. These seem to cause the greatest of difficulties with non-film candidates. - Academic Honesty Supervising teachers and candidates must ensure fully appropriate referencing of sources is used throughout the essay: this includes illustrations used.
+All candidates and supervisors must fully acquaint themselves of the regulations concerning all aspects of Academic Honesty.